ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 This section lists how this application profile of ACE addresses the requirements defined in {{Section A of I-D.ietf-ace-key-groupcomm}}.

+## Mandatory-to-Address Requirements

-* REQ1: Specify the format and encoding of 'scope': see {{scope}}.
+* REQ1: Specify the format and encoding of 'scope'.
+This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format: see {{scope}}.

-* REQ2: If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm" as Media Type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}: see {{aif}}.
+* REQ2: If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm" as Media Type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}: see {{aif}} and {{content_formats}}.

 * REQ3: If used, specify the acceptable values for 'sign_alg': values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

 * REQ4: If used, specify the acceptable values for 'sign_parameters': format and values from the COSE algorithm capabilities as specified in the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

-* REQ5: If used, specify the acceptable values for 'sign_key_parameters': its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.
+* REQ5: If used, specify the acceptable values for 'sign_key_parameters': format and values from the COSE key type capabilities as specified in the "COSE Key Types" registry {{IANA.cose_key-type}}.

-* REQ6: Specify the acceptable formats for authentication credentials and, if used, the acceptable values for 'cred_fmt': acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm.
-Takes value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.
+* REQ6: Specify the acceptable formats for authentication credentials and, if used, the acceptable values for 'cred_fmt': acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm (see {{token-post}} and {{join-response}}).
+Consistent acceptable values for 'cred_fmt' are taken from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.

 * REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope (gname) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable; a perfect matching is required.

-* REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter: optional, see {{join-response}} of this document.
+* REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter: optional, see {{join-response}}.

-* REQ9: Specify if any part of the KDC interface as defined in {{I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: some are left optional, see {{kdc-interface}} of this document.
+* REQ9: Specify if any part of the KDC interface as defined in {{I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: some are left optional, see {{kdc-interface}}.

 * REQ10: Register a Resource Type for the group-membership resource, which is used to discover the correct URL for sending a Join Request to the KDC: the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in Section {{core_rt}}.